Updated November 29, 2020

 For dogs on regular dog foods, we see no difference between dogs on soft food versus dogs on hard biscuits.
 Both accumulate plaque and tartar and both get gingivitis at the same rate.
 This shouldn’t be too surprising; the causes of bad teeth and gums are the same in dogs and people, and we would never expect similar foods to help our teeth.

-What are the secrets of a good dental health program for dogs?
+The secrets of a good dental health program for dogs

 Here are my opinions after 20 years of observation.
 Please, please don’t try these before seeing a vet if your pet may have sore teeth.